HunterMuratore/Yokai/README.md

 ## Creation

-- The team dedicated days to designing and developing our webpage from beginning stages to a full stack website ready to be used universally by anyone with an electronic device and wifi!
+- The team dedicated days to designing and developing our webpage, from beginning stages to a full stack website ready to be used universally by anyone with an electronic device and wifi!

-- This development ranged from styling the website utilizing React, Bootstrap, and Javascript.
+- This development ranged from styling the website utilizing React, Vite, Bootstrap and Javascript.
+- The backend is structured using an express server, GraphQL and Mongodb.

 ## Usage